MyBhive/maze/README.md

 `Installation required:`

+- Install Virtual Environment : python -m pip install --user virtualenv
-Inside the folder "setting" open the file "install.py" !!
+- Inside the folder "setting" open the file "install.py" !!
 Don’t forget to run cmd or powershell as administrator !

+`Launch:`

-To start the game after that, inside the folder "game" open the file "Run_game.py"
+- To start the game after that, launch main.py

 ----------------------------------------------------------------------------------------------
 []()**FEATURES:**